New Hampshire NASA EPSCoR

 RID mini-rewards at UNH:

-Requests for internal UNH mini-award selections (small infrastructure research projects with a 1-3 year period of performance under existing RID) are due September 1st and March 1st of each year.
+Requests for internal University of New Hampshre (UNH) mini-awards (small infrastructure research projects with up to 6 month period of performance under existing RID) are accepted between February 1 and March 1st of each year.
 For details on these small awards, including eligibility, cost share requirements, and status of funding availability, please contact toni.galvin@unh.edu.
 For the most recent selection criteria, read more (pdf) and application cover form.

 RID mini-rewards at Dartmouth College, Dept of Physics: